iCrumz earns more revenue per user than any other mass-market Internet platform company, including Google

 With literally thousands of e-commerce companies offering affiliate programs, our plan is to integrate directly with the largest e-commerce companies initially and to work with the affiliate network aggregators for the remainder, sharing a portion of our affiliate revenue with the aggregators.
 Over time we will transition to direct tie-ins to more e-commerce companies, prioritized based on how much commerce our users as a whole are doing with each.

 The following chart shows the revenue we’ve generated from Amazon alone.

 The per-user revenue metrics illustrated above are, humbly, quite impressive.

 In the chart above, the green area shows the total Amazon commissions earned by iCrumz over time.
 The pink line is our all-time running-average revenue earned per year per active daily iCrumz user.
-Over time, this value has gradually grown at a staggered pace to the point where the current value is well over $20 based on 600,000+ uses of iCrumz.
-We've been expecting this number to go down for months as the rate at which we're bringing on new users accelerates, but it just keeps going up.
+Over time, this value has gradually grown at a staggered pace to the point where the current value is well over $20 based on 750,000+ uses of iCrumz.
+We've been expecting this number to go down as the rate at which we bring on new users accelerates, but it just stays steady.

 Another useful way to look at our per-user revenue is on a daily basis.
 The all-time running-average revenue earned per day per active daily iCrumz user is more than 5.5¢.
 This value is perhaps more interesting because it can be used to truly understand iCrumz’ potential to generate revenue as a mass-market Internet platform.
 For every 1,000 people who use iCrumz each day, we earn $55 that day.
 At 1,000,000 daily users, that’s $55,000 per day or $20 million per year.
 When an app goes viral, it can go from zero to 1,000,000 users in as little as two weeks.
 Pinterest went from 400,000 to 12 million users in eight months.